matrix-org/matrix-spec-proposals/proposals/4076-e2ee-aware-badges.md

 `POST /_matrix/push/v1/notify` request to the target push gateway, and so not override the client's app badge.

-Solving the problem of prodding other clients to update their badge counts when a user reads messages in a given room has been split out into a separate MSC.
+Solving the problem of prodding other clients to update their badge counts when a user reads messages in a given room has been split out into a separate MSC: [MSC4234](https://github.com/matrix-org/matrix-spec-proposals/pull/4234).

 While we're here, we also fix the spec to describe the behaviour of the `unread` count field in `POST /_matrix/push/v1/notify` correctly.
 We also remove the `missed_calls` field at all, as nothing has ever implemented it, as far as I know - I